Leveling seat: Norway

 In the 2005 elections, the average number of votes on a national level was largely similar across party lines.
-The largest party, the Norwegian Labour Party, required the fewest votes per representative with 14,139; the party that needed the most votes was the Christian Democrats, with 16,262.
-On a county by county basis, however, there were greater disparities: Sogn og Fjordane needed only 3,503 votes to elect one representative from the Liberal Party, while Akershus needed 22,555 to elect one representative from the Socialist Left Party.
+The largest party, the Norwegian Labour Party, required the fewest votes per representative with 14,139; the party that needed the most votes was the Christian People's Party, with 16,262.
+On a county-by-county basis, however, there were greater disparities: Sogn og Fjordane needed only 3,503 votes to elect one representative from the Liberal Party, but Akershus needed 22,555 to elect one representative from the Socialist Left Party.

 The arrangement has gone through several adjustments through the years and is the result of legislative action.

 Allocation of leveling seats

 The allocation of leveling seats is a fairly complex process.
-First the leveling seats are distributed among the parties.
-The second part is distributing them among the counties.
+The leveling seats are first distributed among the parties.
+The second stage distributes them among the counties.